-As a compliment to blocking, be sure to check out our comprehensive guide to YouTube!
+As a compliment to blocking a YouTube channel, be sure to check out our comprehensive guide to YouTube!

-How to Block YouTube Channels on YouTube Kids
+How to Block a YouTube Channel on YouTube Kids

-YouTube Kids provides a more supervised experience for younger children, so parents have the ability to block channels outright.
-Here’s how to do it:
+YouTube Kids provides a more supervised experience for younger children, so parents have the ability of blocking a youtube channel outright.
+Here’s how to do it

 - First, open the YouTube Kids app.
 Find a video from a channel you’d like to block.